 Use the broil function to cook foods that require direct exposure to radiant heat for optimum browning results.
 Broiling may produce smoke.
 If smoke is excessive, place food further away from the flames.
-Broil may be set with Delay Start.
+Broil may be set with a delayed start time.